djstevenson/songs-to-the-siren-swift-static/input/song/INeedSomeFineWineAndYouYouNeedToBeNicer/article.md

  > Baby you're foul in clear conditions
  > But you're handsome in the fog
- > So I need some fine wine, and you
+ > So I need some fine wine,
- > You need to be nicer
+ > And you, you need to be nicer
- > For the good times
- > And the bad times, that we'll have

 Sit.